 - 3/4 tsp baking soda

-- 8 oz of dark chocolate, I like using Trader Joe's Pound Plus Bar, cut into 1/2-inch chunks
+- 8 oz of dark chocolate, such as Guittard 70% chocolate bars or Trader Joe's Dark Chocolate Pound Plus Bars, chopped

-- fleur de del to sprinkle on top, sea salt
+- fleur de del to sprinkle on top, optional

-- Bake the cookies for 11 to 12 minutes, just until the cookies begin to set and the tops have the faintest appearance of becoming golden.
-Let the cookies rest on the baking sheet for a couple minutes before transferring them to a wire cooling rack.
-Store in an air-tight container up to a few days.
+- Bake the cookies for about 13 minutes, just until the cookies begin to set and the edges golden.
+Let the cookies rest on the baking sheet for 5 minutes outside of the oven before enjoying.
+Store in an air-tight container or ziplock bag when cooled.

-You can use a bar of bittersweet or semisweet chocolate, but I highly recommend going with a quality, 70%-72% dark chocolate bar for ultimate richness and genuine chocolate flavor.
+You can also mix in milk chocolate bars and semi-sweet chips if you're short on dark chocolate, but if you're going out shopping for the recipe, then I highly recommend going entirely with a quality, 70%-72% dark chocolate bar for ultimate richness and genuine chocolate flavor.